rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

-# Rayon Protocol reverse auction
+# Rayon Protocol reverse inquiry

-This is RayonProtocol's Prototype reverse auction based on Ethereum.
+This is RayonProtocol's Prototype reverse inquiry based on Ethereum.

 ## The challenge